Are Psoriasis, Stress, And Anxiety Linked?

 Pustular psoriasis is an uncommon form of psoriasis in which pus-filled blisters develop on the body.
 It can occur in patches on the skin and may be concentrated on the hands or feet.
 Pustular psoriasis often has a variety of related symptoms, including fever, chills, and diarrhea.
 This type of psoriasis may disappear and reappear frequently.

 Psoriatic arthritis presents typical symptoms of psoriasis-like inflamed, red, scaly skin, in addition to arthritis symptoms such as swollen, stiff, and painful joints.
 Psoriatic arthritis can be mild, moderate, or severe, and may affect any part of the body, or multiple parts at once.
-Psoriatic arthritis can also progressively damage joints and may result in permanent damage.
+Those who develop psoriatic arthritis may ultimately have progressively damaged joints that may result in permanent damage.

 In addition to stress and anxiety being a preexisting cause of psoriasis, psoriasis can also contribute to stress, anxiety, and other mental health issues in a way that traps psoriasis patients in a vicious cycle.
 People who have psoriasis may be worried about their physical appearance, feel the need to cover up or disguise their psoriasis, and in severe cases may even withdraw socially, further contributing to stress and anxiety.

 In addition to stress and anxiety, psoriasis may have a variety of other causes.
 Because psoriasis is an autoimmune disease, it can be triggered by the body's reaction to a perceived attack.
-White blood cells may attack skin cells when they erroneously believe them to be a threat to the body, causing redness, irritation, and flaking that is characteristic of psoriasis.
-Psoriasis can also be triggered by a real infection when the body goes into overdrive to protect itself.
+White blood cells may attack skin cells when they erroneously believe them to be a threat to the body, causing redness, irritation, and flaking which is characteristic of psoriasis.

 Psoriasis may also be partially caused by genetics.
 While very few people are genetically predetermined to contract psoriasis, a small percentage of the population may inherit the condition from their parents.